Key Steps for Scaling Emerging Managers

 Transparency is the Key to Trust

-Transparent goals and operations at an emerging firm are necessary to attract capital and maintain relationships with investors.
-Perhaps most importantly, managers should always be clear about the aims, risks, and methods of their funds.
+Transparent goals and operations are essential at an emerging firm to attract capital and maintain strong relationships with investors.
+Most importantly, managers should always be clear about the aims, risks, and methods of their funds.

 Emerging managers must always fully disclose any potential conflicts of interest in a timely fashion.
 They should also seek investor approval before making any significant changes in how a fund operates.